wolfSSL/wolfBoot/IDE/Renesas/e2studio/RA6M4/Readme_wSCE.md

 $ keygen --rsa2048 -g ./pri-rsa2048.der  # RSA2048
 ```

-It generates a pair of private and public key with -g option.
-The private key is stored
-in the specified file.
-The public key is stored in a key store as a C source code
-in "src/keystore.c" so that it can be compiled and linked with wolfBoot.
-If you have an existing key pair, you can use -i option to import the pablic
-key to the store.
+The `keygen` tool generates a pair of private and public key with -g option.
+The private key is stored in the specified file.
+The public key is stored in a key store as a C source code in "src/keystore.c" so that it can be compiled and linked with wolfBoot.
+If you have an existing key pair, you can use -i option to import the pablic key to the store.

 ### 2) Compile wolfBoot

 Open project under IDE/Renesas/e2studio/RA6M4/wolfBoot with e2Studio, and build the project.
-Project properties are preset for the demo.\

-WOLFBOOT_PARTION_INFO is for debug information about partitions.
+Project properties are preset for the demo. `WOLFBOOT_PARTION_INFO` is for debug information about partitions.
 Eliminate them for operational use.

 Enabled `WOLFBOOT_RENESAS_SCEPROTECT` expects to use Renesas SCE.

 ### 3) Compile the sample application

 Open project under IDE/Renesas/e2studio/RA6M4/app_RA with e2Studio.
-Open `script` folder and copy original `fsp.ld` to `fsp.ld.org`.
+Open `script` folder and copy orignal `fsp.ld` to `fsp.ld.org`.
 Copy `fsp_wsce.ld` to `fsp.ld`, and then build the project.
 Project properties are preset for the demo.

  #### 3-1).
 Prepare SEGGER_RTT for logging
   + Download J-Link software from [Segger](https://www.segger.com/downloads/jlink)